 The majority of our revenues today come from PTP and PMP solutions.
-According to Sky Light Research, the PTP Microwave market is expected to grow from \$3.1 billion in 2017 to \$4.4 billion through 2021.
-According to QYResearch, the PMP market is expected to grow from \$0.5 billion in 2017 to \$0.9 billion in 2025.
+According to Sky Light Research, the PTP Microwave market was estimated to be \$3.3 billion in 2018.
+According to QYResearch, the PMP market was estimated to be \$0.6 billion in 2018.
 We entered the Wi-Fi market in 2016 and it has become a meaningful portion of our revenues.
-According to IDC, the enterprise WLAN market is expected to grow from \$5.8 billion in 2017 to \$7.6 billion through 2022.
-Combining these served markets, our addressable market in 2017 exceeded \$9 billion.
+According to IDC, the enterprise WLAN market was estimated to be \$6.2 billion in 2018.
+In 2018, we entered the Ethernet switching market, although to date our sales in this market have not been material.
+According to IDC, the Ethernet switching market for 1GB and 100MB was estimated to be \$12.4 billion in 2018.
+Combining these served markets, our addressable market in 2018 exceeded \$22 billion.
 In 2017, we introduced our cnReach IIoT products, and while the market remains at an early stage of development, we believe this market presents a significant commercial opportunity.